Founder and Executive Director

 Ntombenhle Khensani Mpungose

-Enhle joined the center in 2019 as the Operations Assistant.
+Enhle joined the JHGC in 2019.
 She holds a BA in Sociology and Psychology from Monash University and is furthering her studies.
 She is most passionate about educating young and older age groups from different cultural backgrounds by using technology to further educate them about the work done at the JHGC.

 Contact her for more information about the JHGC’s activities.

 Consultant / March of the Living Youth Leader

 Rene has worked with the JHGC since 2014.
 She studied for a BA degree at Wits University in Law and Communications, as well as a Para Legal Diploma (USA) and a diploma in Jewish Studies (RSA).
 Rene was part of the Jewish Studies Department at King David Linksfield Highschool for 23 years.
 She has been the head of the March of the Living Youth tour for the past 12 years.

 Contact her for information on the March of the Living youth programme.